 When training as a professional makeup artists, cleaning and sanitising all your brushes, sponges, tools, accessories and products is the number one hygiene protocopl along with clean and sanitised hands.

-And, having been in the industry ourselves and know who time consuming cleaning up between each and every client can be and at the end of the day, sometimes a short cut to the deep clean shampoo can appear very attractive when faced with many, many makeup brushes.
+And, having been in the industry ourselves and know how time consuming cleaning up between each and every client can be and at the end of each working day, sometimes a short cut to a deep shampoo cleanse can appear very attractive when faced with lots of makeup brushes.

 It’s a real no-no for any one who wants to look after their makeup brushes as it’s a sure fire way to ruin them and send them to an early grave.